shabtayger/Getting-and-Cleaning-Data/CodeBook.md

-Getting and Cleaning Data Project - Code Book for Activity Summary File
+﻿Getting and Cleaning Data Project - Code Book for Activity Summary File
 =======================================================================

 The features selected for this database come from the [original]( https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) Activity data file.
 The attached file was created from the original file as follows: